Taweilo/red_wine_quality_classification/README.md

 # Red Wine Quality Prediction
 ![Red Wine](https://learn.wineenthusiast.com/wp-content/uploads/2019/09/HeaderImage.svg)
 This project will follow the BA workflow to tackle red wine business issues using data mining techniques.
 A red wine retailer imports wine and sells it to customers.
-Thus, it needs to predict the wine quality for the business.
-Via machine learning techniques, we can classify and predict the quality.
+Thus, it needs to predict the wine quality for the business when importing.
+Via machine learning techniques, we can classify and predict the quality in advance.
 By evaluating the model performance, we can further make better decisions and thus maximize the profits.

 ## 1. Business Understanding
 The problem for the Red Wine industry is to import wine based on limited information.
 Applying the machine learning technique, we can a model for wine quality prediction, according to its chemical content.
 The merit of the machine learning method is cost-effective and simple (not much domain knowledge is required).
 Below is the number we make up for the profits evaluation: